wesherwo/discord-bot/README.md

 Click to reveal your token and copy it.
 Replace the X's with your token in the settings.json after token

+For the gameData.js to work you will also need to enable the Privileged Gateway Intents under the Bot section.
+(Presence Intent and Server Members Intent)

 ## Youtube API key
 Go to https://developers.google.com/youtube/v3/getting-started and follow the instructions to get your API key Replace the X's with your key in the settings.json after YTtoken